 How is Histoplasmosis Diagnosed?

 Histoplasmosis can be diagnosed by identifying H. capsulatum in samples of a person’s tissues or secretion, testing the patient’s blood serum for antibodies to the microorganism, and testing urine, serum, or other body fluids for the H. capsulatum antigen.
 On occasion, diagnosis may require a transbronchial biopsy.

-Before exclusion of a colony of bats or a flock of birds it is important to give attention to the possibility of flightless young may be present and unable to leave.
-This is especially important when considering exclusion of bats in the United States as they are a protected animal.
+Before exclusion of a colony of bats or a flock of birds, it is important to give attention to the possibility of flightless young may be present and unable to leave.
+This is especially important when considering the exclusion of bats in the United States as they are protected animals.

 If a colony of bats is allowed to live in a building for an extended amount of time, manure will accumulate and create a health risk for anyone who enters the roosting area and disturbs the material.
 Once a roosting site is discovered in a building an exclusion plan should be made and the extent of the contamination should be determined and discussed.

 Removing the bat manure is not always the next step.
 Sometimes simply leaving the material alone if it is in a location where no human activity is likely, maybe the best course of action.

 We offer nice and friendly bat removal through a process called exclusion.
 Exclusion is where the bats are able to come out of your home and not get back in without hurting or harming them.